Extended Embedded Languages

 YAML has block strings that begin with a

-The available embedded languages are listed in this table.
-The "ID" column is the IDs you can use in host languages like C++ and YAML where you can specify an ID in the host language.
+This extension supports a large number of embedded languages, listed below.
+The "ID" column shows the IDs you can use in host languages like C++ and YAML where you can specify an ID in the host language.
 The "Comment" column is for host languages like Python which have no way to indicate the embedded language type directly, and shows what the first characters of the embedded language string needs to be to signal which language you are using.

 [^1]: JSON does not support comments, so there is no way to indicate a string is a JSON document within the string.